AnthonyANI/certbot-epik-dns-hook/README.md

 # CloudFlare DNS-01 hook for certbot

 > **NOTE:** It looks like as of cerbot 0.22.0 they have included their own DNS plugins including one for CloudFlare.
-Murpy, hard at work right there.
-So if you are able to run 0.22.0 then that's probably a better option than my work, however it is tested as working with 0.22.2 as well.
+Murphy, hard at work right there.
+I tried it personally bit the DNS plugins weren't published to the Ubunti repositories yet so I'm still using this script.
+If you are able to run 0.22.0 and get their plugins working then that's probably a better option than my work, however this is tested as working with 0.22.2 as well.
 Certbot's new CloudFlare doco can be found [here](https://certbot-dns-cloudflare.readthedocs.io/en/latest/).

 Hook for automating [certbot](https://certbot.eff.org/) (formally known as letsencrypt) certificate renwal or creation using DNS-01